nus-cs2030s/2425-s1/docs/prog-ex/5-maybe.md

 - `Consumer<T>` is an interface with a single `consume` method that takes in a parameter of type `T` and returns _nothing_.
 - `BooleanCondition<T>` is an interface with a single `test` method that takes in a parameter of type `T` and returns a primitive `boolean` value.

+!!! success "Checkpoint"
+    If you have done this correctly, your directory structure should look something like the following:

+    ```
+    labX-username/
+    ├─ cs2030s/
+    │  └─ fp/
+    │     ├─ BooleanCondition.java
+    │     ├─ Consumer.java
+    │     ├─ Producer.java
+    │     └─ Transformer.java
+    ├─ CS2030STest.java
+    ├─ Some.java
+    ├─ Test1.java
+    ├─ Test2.java
+    ├─   :
+    └─  ...
+    ```

 If you have set up everything correctly, you should be able to run the following in JShell without errors (_remember to always compile your code first!_).

 ```title="Sample Usage"